-Grilled Flank Steak with New Potatoes and Chimichurri Sauce
+Perfectly Grilled Steak with Potatoes and a Chimichurri Sauce

 I found this recipe in Grill Everyday, a wonderful little cookbook with simple grilling recipes that make weeknight grilling oh-so-easy!
 The original recipe called for flank steak, which I love.

 This recipe is so simple.
 You basically boil the potatoes until tender, and while they are cooking you make your chimichurri sauce.
-If you’ve never had a chimichurri sauce, it is a garlicky herb sauce from Argentina, you’re going to love it.
+Then quickly grill your steaks.

 Grilled Steak with Potatoes and Chimichurri Sauce